Meet the Bar Show Cast

 Sharon Cruz is thrilled to be part of the Bar Show cast.
 After participating both on stage and backstage in several productions in the Indianapolis area, she came to Chicago in 2013 and was very excited to join both the cast of the Bar Show as well as the CBA's Symphony Orchestra Chorus in 2017.
 She works for the State of Illinois and is very lucky to have such a supportive husband.

 After some time away from the stage, Stacy is thrilled to be performing again in the Bar Show!
 Stacy received a Bachelor of Fine Arts degree in Theatre from the University of Illinois and, after graduating, briefly toured the country performing with a musical theatre troupe.
 Realizing that an actor’s life was usually more grueling than glamorous, she returned to Chicago to attend law school at DePaul University.
-Since obtaining her juris doctor, Stacy has practiced family law throughout the Chicagoland area and now owns a business (Case Builders, LLC) that provides freelance legal services to family law firms.
-Stacy would like to thank her husband, Eric, for his unwavering support of all her crazy endeavors, her business partner, Nikki, for always having her back, her family and friends for all of their love, and her castmates for being so gosh darn fun!
+Since obtaining her juris doctor, Stacy has practiced family law throughout the Chicagoland area and, along with her exceptional business partners, founded Beattie Freeman Onorato Family Law Group, LLC in January of 2019.
+Stacy would like to thank her husband, Eric Olson, for his unwavering support of all her crazy endeavors, her business partners, Nicole Onorato and Michelle Beattie, for always having her back, her family and friends for all of their love, and her castmates for being so gosh darn fun!